I realize this is a repost. It doesn't mean Liza Bean is not going back to school...

 I stare at her.

 She yawns again, the hint of a smile playing across her tiny, adorably black lips.
 She regards me, deigns to elaborate.
 “You know.
-Accounting: you have two mice and I have one mice and how many of the legs will we be forced to eat once the good stuff is gone to ensure we’ve both had enough for dinner?”
+Accounting: you have two mice and I have one mice and how many of the legs will we be forced to eat to ensure we’ve both had enough for dinner?”

 Now it is my turn to squint.
 “That sounds nauseating.”